 Thank you for your interest in Parkhall Integrated College.
-I trust you will find our prospectus helpful as an introduction to life in our school.
+I trust you will find our prospectus helpful as an introduction to our school.

 As a caring learning institution we aim to serve our local community through providing an inclusive, child-centred environment in which all students achieve their full potential.
 Our college is rightly proud of its long-standing reputation of academic achievement and extra-curricular opportunities, and we regard the education of our pupils as a partnership between the young people, their parents, the school and the local community.

-We are absolutely delighted to be located in our state-of-the-art school building from January 2018.
-This £20-million-pound investment has brought all of our pupils and staff together on one site, and our current enrolment figure has risen to almost 880 pupils.
+We are absolutely delighted to be located in our state-of-the-art school building, where we have been since January 2018.
+This £20-million-pound investment has brought all of our pupils and staff together on one site, and our current enrolment figure has risen to 955 pupils.
 Each classroom is equipped with new technology, including interactive panels, which enhances the teaching and learning opportunities for our pupils, and our sporting provision has been enhanced by our AstroTurf facility, five tennis courts, two indoor sports halls and a fitness suite.
-Our grass sporting facilities will be in use in January 2020.
+Our new grass sporting facilities have been in use from January 2020.

 Each year the school attracts pupils from a diverse range of feeder primary schools and from all religious and ethnic backgrounds and traditions.
 Building upon the college's integrated ethos, we are striving forward with continued efforts aimed at addressing the religious balance within the school and welcome children from all faiths and none.
-This year, the college admitted 199 year 8 pupils from twenty-seven different primary schools.
+In the past two years the college has been over-subscribed, requiring a temporary variation from the Department of Education to admit 199 year 8 pupils in 2019 and 194 in 2020.

 The curriculum is designed to provide an opportunity for all pupils to succeed, whether their strengths are vocational, academic or a combination of both.
 Pupils with additional needs are well catered for and supported and partake fully in every aspect of school life.
-The addition of post-16 education allows our pupils to complete their education from year 8 through to year 14, following a range of vocational and academic courses designed to allow the pupils to move into further education, higher education or employment, and we were delighted with both the results and the pathways followed by our first cohort of pupils in August including pupils attending Napier University, Liverpool John Moores University, Cumbria University, Edgehill Union University and Central Lancashire University and a range of courses at Ulster University.
+The addition of post-16 education allows our pupils to complete their education from year 8 through to year 14, following a range of vocational and academic courses designed to allow the pupils to move into further education, higher education or employment.
+In 2020, 82% of our post-16 students gained three A-C grades and 100% gained three A-E grades.
+In the past two years, our pupils have gained places at a range of universities including Ulster, Edgehill, Cumbria, Liverpool John Moore, Central Lancashire, Anglia Ruskin, Liverpool Hope, Bolton, Edinburgh Napier and a number of further education colleges.

-The GCSE examination results have improved steadily over the past five years, with a fiveyear average for five A\ - C grades currently at 83%.
-The five-year average for five A\-E grades is 94%, and the seven A\-C three-year average is 52%, all of which are on or above the Northern Ireland average for similar schools.
-Annually, a significant number of pupils obtain eight, nine, ten or eleven A\-C GCSE grades.
+The GCSE examination results have continued to rise over the past five years, with a fiveyear average for five A-C grades currently 83%, whilst the 2020 figure was 85%.
+The fiveyear average for five A-E grades is 94% and the seven A-C three-year average is 52%, all of which are on or above the Northern Ireland average for similar schools.
+In 2020, 57% of our pupils were awarded five A-C grades, including English and Maths.
+Annually, a significant number of pupils obtain eight, nine, ten or eleven A-C GCSE grades.